Random Thoughts On Cancer

 Usually, we will insert a Portacath within a week or two of your diagnosis and initiate your chemotherapy either that same day or shortly thereafter.
 (Top of Page)

-Chemotherapy used to treat gynecologic cancers is administered either intravenously (injected into a vein) alone or in conjunction with drugs given intraperitoneally (injected directly into the abdominal cavity).
+Chemotherapy used to treat gynecologic cancers is administered either intravenously (injected into a vein) or orally as pills.

 The agents most commonly used in the initial treatment of cancer of the ovary, uterus, fallopian tube and peritoneum consist of a combination of Taxol and Carboplatin.